These Keto Butter Cookies are the easiest keto dessert to make with just 3 ingredients. They’re baked and ready in just 15 minutes.

-Why is that?
-Because coconut flour is way more absorbant and there isn’t enough liquid in this recipe to make up for that difference.
+One substitution you should not make is coconut flour for the almond flour.
+Because coconut flour is way more absorbent and there isn’t enough liquid in this recipe to make up for that difference.

 The other substitution people often ask about is the sweetener.
 Erythritol is about 70% as sweet as sugar.
 If you replace it in this recipe, you’ll need to adjust for sweetness, depending on what you use.
 If you do choose to use a different sweetener, it needs to one with a similar sweetness and volume.

-Also note that this recipe uses powdered erythritol.
+Also note that this recipe uses powdered sweetener.
 You can use granulated, but it will be a bit crunchier.
 For the best texture, use powdered.